seogihyun/FFmpeg_SuperResolution/README.md

 ## WARNING
 Maybe You can not operate this code in local server.
-I recommand you try to operate this code in other server like A100, not local.
+I recommend you try to operate this code in other server like A100, not local.

 ## Video